 When you are exercising continuously for over an hour at a time, one problem that you do run a risk of facing is ‘hitting the wall’ – literally running out of fuel.
 The same issue can be faced if you exercise intensely multiple times in the same day in quick succession.
 This is an acute situation where your body’s stored glucose starts to deplete so you fatigue extremely quickly, and it’s best avoided by slowly drip feeding a multiple-transporter carbohydrate into your system.
 Carbohydrates need to be ‘transported’ into your blood from your digestive system after you consume them, and the problem is if you only consume one kind of carbohydrate (say, glucose), you effectively limit the rate at which it can be absorbed because there is too much traffic.

 Opting to combine glucose-based carbohydrates with fructose-based ones increases the rate at which carbohydrates can be absorbed, which doesn’t matter at all in day to day life, but can make a huge different if you literally need those carbohydrates right now.
-As such, a mixed intra-workout carbohydrate product like AWESOME ELECTROLYTES AND CARBS is absolutely perfect for those who are performing continuously for over an hour, or for those that are doing something multiple times in a day, such as someone doing high intensity and functional training who needs to do multiple WODs in a row for a competition or is just having a hard training day.
-And as a super cheap supplement, it really is a no-brainer.
+As such, a mixed intra-workout carbohydrate product like AWESOME ENDURE is absolutely perfect for those who are performing continuously for over an hour, or for those that are doing something multiple times in a day, such as someone doing high intensity and functional training who needs to do multiple WODs in a row for a competition or is just having a hard training day.
+And as a super cheap addition to your AWESOME HYDRATE it's a no brainer!

 Finally, due to the extremely tough training session and competition situations faced by those with really specific and lofty goals, the importance of training performance is matched only by the importance of proper recovery from each session.
 After all, training hard and dominating the gym/track/field is useless if you can only do it once.
 Post workout protein shake supplementation is not necessary, but can certainly help with recovery speed, especially if you’re not going to eat for a while (someone looking to perform optimally and optimise body composition wants to aim for an intake of protein every 4-5 hours, so if you haven’t eaten for a while, and won’t for a while after the gym, a shake might be really helpful, eating when convenient later).